-Genesis House is a program for women with children (in their care or otherwise) aged 16-29 [age exceptions may be granted] that are seeking recovery from sexual exploitation and trafficking.
-There are 3 long-term beds and 1 short term bed.
+Genesis House is a program for women with children (in their care or otherwise) aged 18 and up that are seeking recovery from sexual exploitation and trafficking.

 ASK LEARNING CENTRE

 As part of the recovery program, the ASK Learning Centre is the daytime program provided to participants from Monday to Friday, 10AM to 4PM.
-All participants in the Genesis House are required to attend the ASK Learning Centre for the duration they live in the house.
+All participants in the Front-line Housing programs are required to attend the ASK Learning Centre for the duration they live in the houses.
 The objectives of the program are that participants will be equipped to:

 - Deal with their past issues of abuse